CQCL/hugr/specification/hugr.md

   - The final class are "Equatable" types: these are Copyable types where additionally there is a well-defined notion of equality between values.
 (While *some* notion of equality is defined on any type with a binary representation, that if the bits are equal then the value is, the converse is not necessarily true - values that are indistinguishable can have different bit representations.)

-For example, a `float` type would be Copyable, but not Equatable.
+For example, a `float` type (defined in an extension) would be Copyable, but not Equatable.
+Also, Hugr "classes" loosely correspond to Tierkreis' notion of "constraints".

 **Row Types** The `#` is a *row type* which consists of zero or more types.
 Types in the row can optionally be given names in metadata i.e. this does not affect behaviour of the HUGR.

-The core does not define any types** , only type constructors (that must be instantiated into types by providing some collection of types as arguments).
-These are given in the following grammar:
+The Hugr defines a number of type constructors, that can be instantiated into types by providing some collection of types as arguments.
+The constructors are given in the following grammar:

 ```haskell